Updated: 07-05-2026

 Winning the Race: AMERICA’S AI ACTION PLAN introduces a set of policy recommendations that aim to secure U.S. global AI dominance, framing AI leadership as essential for economic growth, national security, and a new era of innovation.

-The S.2551 – AI Training Act requires the Office of Management and Budget (OMB) to establish or otherwise provide an artificial intelligence (AI) training program for the acquisition workforce of executive agencies.
+The AI Training Act (S.2551) is enacted (Public Law 117-207, signed in 2022).
+It requires the Office of Management and Budget (OMB) to establish or otherwise provide an AI training program for the federal acquisition workforce—supporting federal readiness as agencies procure and deploy AI-enabled systems.

-Artificial Intelligence was once the stuff of science fiction, but at the time of writing, it is the fastest adopted business technology in history.
+Artificial Intelligence was once the stuff of science fiction, but today it has become one of the fastest adopted business technologies in history and in 2026, it is increasingly treated as mission-critical software rather than “just another tool.”

 AI has become a boardroom priority.
-According to BCG, three-quarters of executives rank it as a top-three strategic focus for 2025.
+According to BCG’s AI Radar 2026, 65% of CEOs say accelerating AI is one of their top three priorities for 2026.
 This surge in AI adoption highlights its profound impact, comparable to the revolutionary advent of electricity.
-McKinsey reports that 78% of organizations already use AI in at least one business function.
+McKinsey reports today, 88% of organizations report using AI technology in at least one business function, and 64% say that AI is enabling their innovation.

-However, with great opportunities come significant challenges and uncertainties.
+However, with great opportunities significant challenges and uncertainties come.

-While the potential benefits of AI for business, society, healthcare, transport, and culture are significant, these advantages are overshadowed by real risks, including security breaches, misinformation, and flawed decision-making processes.
+While the potential benefits of AI for business, society, healthcare, transport, and culture are significant, these advantages come alongside real risks, including security breaches, misinformation, and flawed decision-making processes.
+As SIG’s AI Boardroom Gap report notes, regulatory pressure is rising while rules are fragmented.
+As a result, organizations need strategies that are proactive, flexible, and geopolitically aware.

 While the EU leads in AI regulation, other countries are also developing their own frameworks.